nflanner/E-Commerce-Back-End/README.md

 ![In Insomnia, the user tests “DELETE Category by ID,” “CREATE Category,” and “UPDATE Category.”](./Assets/Assets/13-orm-homework-demo-03.gif)

-Your walkthrough video should also show the POST, PUT, and DELETE routes for products and tags being tested in Insomnia.
+The provided walkthrough video also shows the POST, PUT, and DELETE routes for products and tags being tested in Insomnia.

-## Getting Started

-You’ll need to use the [MySQL2](https://www.npmjs.com/package/mysql2) and [Sequelize](https://www.npmjs.com/package/sequelize) packages to connect your Express.js API to a MySQL database and the [dotenv](https://www.npmjs.com/package/dotenv) package to use environment variables to store sensitive data.

-Use the `schema.sql` file in the `db` folder to create your database with MySQL shell commands.
-Use environment variables to store sensitive data like your MySQL username, password, and database name.

 ### Database Models